jamesplease/redux-resource/docs/guides/crud-actions.md

 # CRUD Actions

-resourceful-redux exports Action Types to help you create, read, update, and delete resources.
-Although these operations are quite different, there are many similarities between the Actions for these operations in resourceful-redux.
+resourceful-redux exports Action types to help you create, read, update, and delete resources.
+Although these operations are different from one another, there are many similarities between the Actions for these operations in resourceful-redux.
+Once you learn how to do one in resourceful-redux, the others should feel natural.

-### Action Series
+### Action Sequences

-CRUD operations are often asynchronous.
-In resourceful-redux, asynchronous operations are represented as a 'series' of Redux Actions.
+CRUD operations are usually asynchronous.
+In resourceful-redux, asynchronous operations are represented as a 'sequence' of Redux Actions.
 There is always a start Action, which updates the state with information about the request starting.
 Sometime later, there is an end Action, which will cause the state to be updated with information about the resolution of the operation.